abstrus/abstrus.github.io/_posts/2014-03-11-rich-domain-models-part-2.md

 }
 {% endhighlight %}

-And define your custom repositories injected with services like this:
+and define your custom repositories injected with services like this:

 {% highlight yaml startinline %}
 # AcmeBundle/Resources/config/services.yml